vkuprin/local-storage-proxy-wrapper/README.md

 console.log(store.getHistory('yourKey')); // ['yourValueOne', 'yourValueTwo', 'yourValueThree']
 ```

-To listen global changes to all keys in the storage use the following syntax:
+To <b>listen global changes to all keys</b> in the storage use the following syntax:

 ```javascript
 const store = new LocalStorageWrapper();